 Children have an easier time understanding complex sentence structures when they hear it read aloud, so feel free to mix in some chapter books during reading time to help them expand their vocabulary skills.

 Before third grade, children are learning to read.
 After that, they read to learn about other subjects.
-That’s why it’s critical for children to exposure children to books before they enter school.
+That’s why it’s critical for parents to expose children to books before they enter school.

 Thanks to a partnership with General Motors Company, which invested $1.4 million in our new strategy to get children reading at grade-level, we’re offering the award-winning ABCmouse software to families in Detroit at no cost.